MathieuBuisson/MathieuBuisson.github.io/_pages/about.md

   - Software engineering and delivery

 ### What fuels me :
-  - Lots of coffee (this might be the only area of my life where quantity matters more than quality)
+  - Coffee, lots of it (this might be the only area of my life where quantity matters more than quality)
   - Music (here is [my coding playlist](https://open.spotify.com/user/mathieubuisson/playlist/4YxhSI2Cpwej2CEU3YxoD5))

 ## Get in touch